paglalayag/paglalayag.github.io/_posts/2022-02-11-learning-to-fake-it.md

 So the transition away from meat diets & animal-based agriculture is one of the  important global transitions required to transition to a low-carbon future.

 A friend of ours passed away "a proud carnivore" last year at 45.
-In my more makulit years, I used to think I was prety clever tricking my vegetarian sister into eating my 'vegetarian chilis'.
+In my more makulit years, I used to think I was pretty clever tricking my vegetarian sister into eating my 'vegetarian chilis'.
 Given the stakes involved, maybe its almost time to bring back the joke the practice but from the other side of the equation.
 [Jackfruit meat trick recipes](https://www.tasteofhome.com/collection/jackfruit-recipes/)